COVID-19 UPDATE: Remote benefit issuance through the duration of the Public Health Emergency. Learn More

 Wednesday: 7am - 4:30pm

 Every 2nd & 4th Saturday: 8am - 4pm

 244 Grand Street, 4th Floor, NY, NY 10002

 Every 2nd Saturday: 9am - 4:30pm

 What will I receive?

 You will receive information on nutrition, wellness, fitness, breastfeeding, farmers market, and how to access other services you or your child may need.

 You will receive nutritious foods like milk, cheese, 100% juice, eggs, cereal, peanut butter, whole grains (bread, rice, tortillas), dried beans and peas, canned fish (for exclusively breastfeeding mothers), fruits and vegetables, infant formula, infant cereal, baby food meats (for exclusively breastfed infants), baby fruits and vegetables.

-The Breastfeeding Help Center, located at 549 W. 180th Street, 2nd Floor, provides one-on-one breastfeeding assistance as well as breastfeeding aids such as breast pumps, nipple shields, breast shells, etc. The Center provides free monthly rentals of hospital grade breast pumps for infants in the NICU or who for some reason cannot feed at the breast.
-The Peer Counseling Program can be reached at (646) 685-5181; the Breastfeeding Help Center, through 212-568-0502.
+The Breastfeeding Center, located at 549 W. 180th Street, 2nd Floor, provides one-on-one breastfeeding assistance as well as breastfeeding aids such as breast pumps, nipple shields, breast shells, etc., for WIC participants.
+The Center provides free monthly rentals of hospital-grade breast pumps for infants in the NICU or who, for some reason, cannot feed at the breast.
+The Breastfeeding Center can be reached at 646-685-5181.